-9.3 Geotechnical Zone II(a)
+9.2 Geotechnical Zone II

-The zone is classed as S, meaning that the proposed horizon for founding is stable and less than 10mm compression settlement is expected.
+The zone is classed as R, meaning that the proposed horizon for founding is stable and negligible soil movement is expected.
 Considering the limited slope across the land of less than 2% only and the favourable geotechnical site classification as per Section 8 above, two foundation design alternatives are applicable to the zone.